Select Page

 Only doctoral students enrolled in Rackham programs of study are eligible to receive funding.
 Please check your eligibility before applying.

-Student Eligibility Applicable to all Terms
+Student Eligibility for All Terms

-• Students must be in good academic standing.
+1. Students must be in good academic standing.
 Students on academic probation or on a leave of absence are ineligible.

-• Students must obtain approval from their director of graduate studies (DGS) or primary advisor to apply (done through the application portal—see instructions below).
+2. Students must obtain approval from their director of graduate studies (DGS) or primary advisor to apply (done through the application portal—see instructions below).

-• A student may only receive one Rackham Doctoral Intern Fellowship of any kind during their course of study at U-M. This includes RDIFs with host organizations and Student-Identified intern fellowships.
+4. A student may only receive one Rackham Doctoral Intern Fellowship of any kind during their course of study at U-M. This includes RDIFs with host organizations and Student-Identified intern fellowships.

-• Students may only be funded for the same internship for one academic term (fall, winter, or spring/summer).
+5. Students may only be funded for the same internship for one academic term (fall, winter, or spring/summer).
 Co-op experiences lasting longer than 12 weeks or one academic term are only eligible for up to one term of support from the Rackham Doctoral Intern Fellowship Program.

 Internship Scope

-A student-identified doctoral internship must provide clear evidence that it will:
+A student-identified doctoral internship must:

-• not be at an entirely volunteer-run organization.
+10. not be at an entirely volunteer-run organization.

-Only students who have achieved doctoral candidacy are eligible to apply.
+• Only students who have achieved doctoral candidacy are eligible to apply.

 • Doctoral pre-candidates and candidates are eligible.